-EDUC-314 Literacy Birth-9 (4 Credits)
+EDUC-314 Literacy Birth-Age 9 (4 Credits)

-The focus of this course is the literacy development of the child from Pk-grade 9.
-The course covers the developmental process of literacy acquisition and the use of appropriate methods, models, and strategies for facilitating reading and literacy growth.
-Early literacy concepts of phonemic awareness, word identification, phonics, vocabulary, fluency, and comprehension, are explored through a sociocultural lens.
-Research based instructional strategies and issues will be examined.
+The focus of this course is on the literacy development of children in pre-K to grade 3.
+The course covers the developmental process of literacy acquisition and the use of appropriate methods, models, and strategies for encouraging literacy growth.
+Early literacy concepts of phonemic awareness, word identification, phonics, vocabulary, fluency, and comprehension are examined.
+Additionally, language differences, cultural and linguistic diversity, and language delays are addressed.
+The role of parents, community, and assessment tools are explored.
+Additional emphasis is placed on the effects of poverty, culture, diversity, nutrition, language development, and hearing issues.
 This course is restricted to students in the professional degree completion program.